Top Selling Persimmon Variety with Delicious Fruit

 Easy to grow and pleasing to the eye, the Fuyu Persimmon tree (Diospyros kaki) offers sweet and delicious fruit that is never bitter!
 A Fuyu Asian persimmon tastes a bit like a pumpkin crossed with an apple with a ripe texture ranging from a crisp peach to sweet jelly.

 Fun fact: The Fuyu persimmon has been called “divine fruit” from its botanical name Diospyros.
 This literally means “wheat of Zeus”.
 It is known as a fruit of the gods and a good choice for any home garden!

-Is Fuyu Persimmon Self Pollinating?
+When Is A Fuyu Persimmon Ripe

 When to Pick Fuyu Persimmons